Latin Deponent Verbs & Semi-Deponent Verbs: The Ultimate Guide

 What are semi-deponent verbs in Latin?

-Semi-deponent verbs are verbs that are regular in the present system and deponent in the perfect system.
-So, half of the time they behave regularly: active endings = active meanings and passive endings = passive meanings.
-But half of the time they act like deponents: passive endings = active meanings.
+Half of the time they behave regularly.
+Active endings have active meanings and passive endings have passive meanings.
+But half of the time they act like deponents: passive endings lead to active meanings.

 I said up above that semi-deponent verbs are regular in the present system.
 This refers to the tenses built off the present stem – the present, imperfect, and future tenses.